 - Small flat-blade screwdriver

 - Phillips screwdriver

 - Small plastic scribe

 Removing the Cover

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Pull up the cover-release latch at the side of the computer.
+Pull up the cover release latch, and lift the cover upwards to remove it from the computer.